DeepLatte/DCTTS-torch/README.md

 2. **Preprocess**
 - run `load_audio.py`
 3. **Train Model(Text2Mel or SSRN)**
-*1st Args* : Model you want to train.
-"0 for Text2Mel, 1 for SSRN"
+- 1st Args* : Model you want to train.
+"0 for Text2Mel, 1 for SSRN".
-*2nd Args* : Put integer number `n` then it will check the folder named `Model_n` is existed or not.
+- 2nd Args* : Put integer number `n` then it will check the folder named `Model_n` is existed or not.
 The folder will created if the folder is absent.
-*3rd Args* : (Optional, Default=0) `1` for training with pre-trained model.
+- 3rd Args* : (Optional, Default=0) `1` for training with pre-trained model.
 - Train Text2Mel
    `$ python train.py 0 0`
 - Train SSRN